al1brn/geonodes/generation/docgen/doc/section.md

 Section(self, title, comment=None, level=0, with_sections_only=False, sort_sections=False)
 ```

-substitution textlementary base of a documentation
+Elementary base of a documentation

 A **Section** is basically a title and a comment.